Responsible AI

 Preserve your secret-sauce

 When everyone uses the same AI tools with the same prompts, the output converges.
-Brand voice becomes homogenised, thought leadership becomes generic, and the ability to innovate diminishes.
-We help organisations map their "Human Zones": the areas where AI should explicitly not be used, so that the qualities that set your business apart are protected and strengthened.
+Brand voice becomes homogenised, thought leadership becomes generic, and innovation withers.
+We help you map your "Human Zones": the areas where AI should be avoided, so that the qualities that set your business apart are protected.

 Build AI literacy across your organisation

 Responsible AI is not just a leadership concern.
 It requires people at every level to understand how AI works, where it falls short, and how to use it well.
-An AI-literate workforce improves retention, lowers misuse and strengthens your strongest asset for getting value from the technology.
+An AI-literate workforce improves retention, lowers misuse and respects your strongest asset for getting value from the technology.

 Make transparency the default